 Interim Target and Roadmap

-To achieve our remaining targets, we will continue to reduce GHG emissions in Japan and overseas through energy efficiency & conservation, converting electricity contracted by other companies to renewable energy, purchasing non-fossil fuel certificates, and achieving carbon neutrality for our business vehicles.
+To achieve our remaining targets, we will continue to promote energy efficiency & conservation, convert electricity contracted by other companies to renewable energy, achieve carbon neutrality with our business vehicles, and utilize of insights gained from proactive decarbonization efforts in the Chubu region in Japan.
 In addition, we will further contribute to reducing our environmental impact by strengthening procurement of renewable electricity with additionality(note).

 - Additionality refers to the effect of encouraging an increase in new renewable energy facilities.